Eddystone Building: Multiple failed redevelopment attempts

-In 2005, plans to convert the Eddystone into 60 condominiums with street-level retail space were announced by then Michigan Governor Jennifer M. Granholm.
+In 2005, then Michigan Governor Jennifer M. Granholm announced plans to convert the Eddystone into 60 condominiums with street-level retail space using a $641,000 brownfield tax credit.

 In August 2010, work was being carried out on the site to secure the lower floors of the building by bricking up the windows.
 However, the planned renovation never occurred, and the building continued to sit vacant.

-In 2015, Olympia Entertainment, the real estate segment of the Marian Ilitch-owned Ilitch Holdings, began construction on the Little Caesars Arena near the Eddystone.
+In 2010, the Eddystone was purchased by Olympia Entertainment for $1,943 (later transferred to the Marian Ilitch-owned Ilitch Holdings for $1 in 2016).
+In 2015, Olympia began construction on the Little Caesars Arena near the Eddystone.
 As part of the development, the Park Avenue Hotel was demolished, and Olympia was required to redevelop the Eddystone, which sits just outside the footprint of the new arena.
 The 2015 agreement specified that Olympia had to finish redevelopment of the Eddystone within one year of the issuance of a certificate of occupancy for Little Caesars Arena, which was issued on September 12, 2017.
 Olympia failed to comply with the requirement, as construction had not even started by August 2018.

 Current redevelopment

 After years of stagnated renovations, Olympia signed a development agreement with the City of Detroit that would require Olympia to have a $33 million letter of credit or performance bond that could be used by the city if Olympia failed to meet the agreed redevelopment.
 Subsequent to this agreement, renovations began on the building into 81 rental units and 38,000 square feet of commercial space.
 In August 2021, Four Man Ladder Management was selected to operate a new restaurant on the ground floor of the Eddystone.
 Their previous projects include Grey Ghost and Second Best bar in nearby Midtown and Brush Park.
+The apartment conversion was completed that year.
+The building set aside 19 apartments for affordable housing.